 What if I am refused information?

 Please contact us first, if you are not satisfied with our response and tell us why.
 If you are still not satisfied with our decision you can request an Internal Review.
+The Department will respond within 20 working days to a request for an internal review.

 Effective data security is a key priority for the Department of Education.
 It is vital for public confidence and for the efficient, effective and safe conduct of the Department’s business.